French court to rule in landmark Agent Orange case | DW | 10.05.2021

 They also rejected the jurisdiction of the court.
 A lawyer for Monsanto said the US had deployed Agent Orange in the interest of "national defense."

-For over a decade, the US military sprayed tens of millions of liters of the defoliant chemical to stop the advances of communist North Vietnamese troops and deprive enemy combatants of food sources during the war.
+For more than a decade, the US military sprayed tens of millions of liters of the defoliant chemical to stop the advances of communist North Vietnamese troops and deprive enemy combatants of food sources during the war.

 Millions of people in Vietnam, Laos and Cambodia were exposed to Agent Orange.